Ex-British cycling doc faces hearing over testosterone order

 - Sports on TV & radio: Local listings for Seattle games and events

-The tribunal is listed as being sometime between Feb.
-6 to March 5.
+The tribunal is listed as being between Feb.
+6 and March 5.

+Freeman was suspended by British Cycling in 2017 and resigned after saying he was too ill to face disciplinary action for poor medical record-keeping.

+“British Cycling suspended Dr Richard Freeman in March 2017 and subsequently initiated an investigation into his conduct as an employee of the federation.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports